BoundlessView/seldon-deployment-ai-ocr/readme.md

     name: main
     replicas: 1
 ```
-> The variables in the `parameters` list are arguments that passed to the initialization method of `Serving.py` class.
+> The variables in the `parameters` list are arguments passed to the initialization method of `Serving.py` class.

-A prerequisite to applying this Seldon deployment on Kubernetes is installing Seldon Core Operator.
-It reads the CRD definition of Seldon Deployment resources applied to the cluster and ensures that all required components like pods, services, virtual services are created.
-The operator also creates `Orchestrator Orchestrator` for this deployment, responsible for managing the intra-graph traffic.
+A prerequisite to applying this Seldon deployment on Kubernetes is installing [Seldon operator](https://docs.seldon.io/projects/seldon-core/en/latest/examples/seldon_core_setup.html).
+The operatror reads the CRD definition of Seldon Deployment resources applied to the cluster and ensures that all required components like pods, services, virtual services are created.
+It also creates `Orchestrator` for this deployment, responsible for managing the intra-graph traffic.

-As per our graph, `recognition-infer` is a child of `detection-infer` of predictor.
-The orchestrator intercepts the requests coming to this Seldon Deployment and forwards it to `detection-infer`.
-It then routes its output to `recognition-infer`.

 <p align="center">
   <img src="./docs/images/service_orchestrator.jpg" />
 </p>

+**The data flows as follow:**
+1- Istio Gateway receives the client's request.
+2- It forwards the request to Orchestrator.
+3- The Orchestrator manages the traffic according to how the components are structured in the `graph` element in Seldon Deployment.
+So for our case, it sends the request to `detection-infer`.
+4-5 The Orchestrator routes the output of  `detection-infer` to `recognition-infer`.
+6-7 The Orchestrator sends the output of `recognition-infer` to the client.

 **Apply Seldon deployment**
 ```sh